Terraform HashiCorp certification - Infrastructure as Code

 State

-• state and backup are automatically created in json format
+• State and backups are created automatically in JSON format

-Terraform offers a command to evaluate the real world state and update the local state to reflect that.
+Terraform offers a command to evaluate the real world state and update the local state to reflect current infrastructure conditions.

 terraform apply -refresh-only